 Using lower repetitions (3–5), higher loads (75–90% of 1RM), and long rest periods allows the nervous system to increase efficiency without inducing hypertrophy.
 This is critical for athletes in weight-class sports, endurance athletes, and older adults who want function without excess size.

-• Neural Drive and Motor Unit Recruitment: According to Enoka and Duchateau (2017), strength improvements during early training are due largely to increased motor unit synchronization and recruitment, not hypertrophy [3].
+- Neural Drive and Motor Unit Recruitment: According to Enoka and Duchateau (2017), strength improvements during early training are due largely to increased motor unit synchronization and recruitment, not hypertrophy [3].

-• Grip Strength and Longevity: A large prospective study in The Lancet found grip strength to be a more powerful predictor of early death than systolic blood pressure [4].
+- Grip Strength and Longevity: A large prospective study in The Lancet found grip strength to be a more powerful predictor of early death than systolic blood pressure [4].

-Core Movements That Build Lifelong Strength
+Master These Movements for Lifelong Strength

 Rather than chasing novelty, Tsatsouline advocates for technical mastery in a handful of powerful lifts:

-• Narrow Sumo Deadlift – Builds posterior chain strength, hip hinge control, and maximal neural recruitment.
+- Narrow Sumo Deadlift – Builds posterior chain strength, hip hinge control, and maximal neural recruitment.

-• Zercher Squat – Targets legs, back, and core with emphasis on bracing and posture.
+- Zercher Squat – Targets legs, back, and core with emphasis on bracing and posture.

-• Bench Press – A classic horizontal press to build upper body pushing power.
+- Bench Press – A classic horizontal press to build upper body pushing power.

-• Pull-Ups & Dips – Enhance grip, upper back, and arm strength while building full-body control.
+- Pull-Ups & Dips – Enhance grip, upper back, and arm strength while building full-body control.

 These compound movements recruit large amounts of muscle mass, generate maximal intramuscular tension, and stimulate hormonal responses beneficial for both men and women.

-Grip Strength: Your Neurological Battery
+Grip Strength: The Secret to Your Neurological Power

 Grip strength is more than a vanity metric.
 It activates the nervous system through neural irradiation, where maximal grip transmits tension throughout the entire kinetic chain.
 This translates to better performance in everything from deadlifts to high-speed change of direction.